Singyuan/Computational-Astrophysics-Final-Project/README.md

 ===

 ## One-dimension hydrodynamics
-> I define a data type "matrix" by class in order to simplify the code such that easy to understand it and mimic to python code. [name=Singyuan Yeh]
+> I define a data type "matrix" by class in order to simplify the code such that easy to understand it and mimic to python code. by Singyuan Yeh

 This is simple simulation about 1D hydrodynamics.
 1. Visit file "maincode".